radiac/cookieuse/README.md

 using GA, but then clear the cookies before the visitor leaves the page - although that exercise is left for the reader.

+The clear() function will use the same path as specified in the cookieuse overlay options.
+If the cookie has been set on a different path, you can pass in a tuple of `[cookie_name, path]`:

+    $.cookieuse.clear(['cookie1', '/'], 'cookie2', ...)

 ### Options